Alternate Rogue

 Flash Bomb

-A creature can take the Use an Object action to throw this Flash Bomb at a point it can see within 60 feet.
-It explodes on impact, and any creature within 20 feet of the impact that can see must succeed on a Constitution saving throw or be blinded for 1 minute.
-A creature with the sunlight sensitivity trait makes its initial saving throw with disadvantage.
+With the Use an Object action, a creature can throw this Flash Bomb at a point it can see within 60 feet.
+It explodes on impact, forcing all creatures that can see within 20 feet to make a Constitution saving throw or be Blinded for 1 minute.
+Any creature with the sunlight sensitivity feature makes this initial saving throw with disadvantage.

 Martial Focus

-As part of a weapon attack you can expend an Exploit Die to grant yourself advantage on your attack roll.
+As part of a weapon attack you can expend an Exploit Die to gain advantage on your attack roll.
 You can use this Exploit after you roll, but before you know if you hit or miss.

 Redirect